What has the SNP done to make Scotland safer?

 The SNP continue to support the Scottish Fire and Rescue Service to keep our communities safe, with a higher number of firefighters per head than other parts of the UK.

-CashBack for Communities is a Scottish Government initiative which takes funds recovered through the Proceeds of Crime Act 2002 and invests them back into communities.
+CashBack for Communities is an SNP government initiative which takes funds recovered through the Proceeds of Crime Act 2002 and invests them back into communities.
 It supports delivery of the Scottish Government’s Vision for Justice in Scotland.

-The Scottish Government is continuing to support victims of crime through the Victim Surcharge Fund, in offering organisations that support victims of crime a share of more than £700,000 from a fund financed by penalties imposed on offenders through applications.
+As the Scottish Government the SNP continued to support victims of crime through the Victim Surcharge Fund, by offering organisations that support victims of crime a share of more than £700,000 from a fund financed by penalties imposed on offenders.

 More than 5,000 people have benefited from the Victim Surcharge Fund (VSF) since it was set up in 2019, with over £2.4 million awarded to 18 organisations.

-The Bill crenewd a new sexual offences court – a specialist, trauma-informed national court designed to ensure such cases are dealt with efficiently and sensitively, while upholding the rights of the accused.
+The Bill created a new sexual offences court – a specialist, trauma-informed national court designed to ensure such cases are dealt with efficiently and sensitively, while upholding the rights of the accused.